 - If an incident occurs before a test starts, the school can arrange for the student to sit the test later in the same test window.

 - If the incident occurs during a test, the school may:

-- arrange for the student to sit another test in the next available window, or
+- arrange for the student to sit another test at another time, or

-- request NESA to cancel the test, which would allow re-enrolment in the same test window.
+request that NESA cancel the test, which would allow re-enrolment in the same test at another time.

 Illness/misadventure enquiries should be forwarded to LNsupport@nesa.nsw.edu.au.